-CHOOSING THE RIGHT HOTEL for your trip to Vegas can be daunting: there is the Strip, and then there is…not the Strip?
+Choosing the right hotel for your trip to Vegas can be daunting: there is the Strip, and then there is…not the Strip?
 If you choose to stay on the Strip, note that the properties might seem close to each other, but it’s not advisable or realistic to walk from one end of the Strip to the other just for a bar or restaurant.
 You want to consider what you want to do and see while you’re on your getaway and what type of hotel or resort is suitable for you and or your travel companions.
 To make your choice easier, here are the best places to stay in Las Vegas away from the Strip and in the middle of the action including luxury five-star hotels and the best options for couples.

 The Red Rock Casino Resort & Spa

 If you’re here to experience the awe-inspiring wonders of the great outdoors, you will want to stay in Summerlin in close proximity to the Red Rock Canyon National Recreation Area.
 The Red Rock Casino Resort & Spa is the best of all worlds, with great rooms, restaurants, and amenities (including a beautiful pool and spa).
 It’s also just a 15-minute drive from Red Rock when you’re ready to make your outdoor escape, and a 20-minute drive to the Strip when you’re ready to take on a whole different kind of wild.

 The Red Rock Casino Resort & Spa: 11011 W Charleston Blvd, Las Vegas, NV, 89135